awsdocs/iam-user-guide/doc_source/id_root-user.md

 # The AWS Account Root User<a name="id_root-user"></a>

 When you first create an Amazon Web Services \(AWS\) account, you begin with a single sign\-in identity that has complete access to all AWS services and resources in the account\.
-This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
+This identity is called the AWS account *root user*\.
+You can sign in as the root user using the email address and password that you used to create the account\.

 **Important**
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
 Instead, adhere to the [best practice of using the root user only to create your first IAM user](best-practices.md#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.
 To view the tasks that require you to sign in as the root user, see [AWS Tasks That Require Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
 For a tutorial on how to set up an administrator for daily use, see [Creating Your First IAM Admin User and Group](getting-started_create-admin-group.md)\.